15: Strictly Come Dancing Fan Zone

 I have two complaints about Strictly though.
 The first is that the audience vote is not revealed at all.
 How can we verify that everything is above board unless the voting figures are published, especially as the voting overrules the judges marks?
 For all we know, the producers could be fixing it according to who they would like to go through (however much they might protest otherwise).

 My second (and slight) complaint is that I rarely know who’s who at the start of each new Strictly season.
 That changes during the run, as I get to know personalities whom would not previously have come to my attention (not being a soap or “reality TV” addict).
-While I was editing the AADC members’ newsletter, I took to producing a checklist each season... and here it is for 2020 to print off and keep:
+While I was editing the AADC members’ newsletter, I took to producing a crib sheet each season... and here it is to print off and note your own personal marks: